- Home

 After your treatment

-Hair loss is usually temporary.
+Hair loss caused by treatment for cancer is usually temporary.
 Talk to your doctor about what to expect after your treatment.

 Learn more about: